aosabook/500lines/search-engine/README.md

 the middle of the file that’s already been indexed, you’re kind of out of luck on the incremental indexing thing.

-Maybe the thing to do is to make it a generic text-search program like Glimpse, storing the index in a directory somewhere up the parent hierarchy like `.git`, with a list of filenames and mtimes?
+So I figured the thing to do
+is to make it a generic text-search program like Glimpse, storing the index in a directory somewhere up the parent hierarchy like `.git`, with a list of filenames and mtimes?
 Then I can just reindex files when they change.  `grep -r e1000e